 Our Analysis and Test Results

 The Ryze Tello is far and away the most compelling drone we've seen in this price range.
-If you're looking for a cheap introduction to flying, or want a cheap but capable quadcopter for your kids to have fun with, this should be on the top of your list.
+If you're looking for a cheap introduction to flying or want a cheap but capable quadcopter for your kids to have fun with, this should be on the top of your list.

-This is one area where the Tello is much better than any other drone in its price range and even some that are more expensive.
-However, it is clearly inferior to the fully fledged, much more expensive camera drones.
+This is one area where the Tello is much better than any other drone in its price range, and even some that are more expensive.
+However, it is clearly inferior to the fully-fledged, much more expensive camera drones.

 There are also some difficulties with framing video taken on the Tello.
-Since the camera is completely fixed, you have to move the entire drone to change the framing of the shot.
+Since the camera is completely fixed, you have to move the entire drone to change the shot's framing.
 You also can't point the camera down towards the ground unless the drone is flying forward.
-This can lead to some difficulties getting the exact shot you want when compared models that allow you to move the camera independently of the drone.
+This can lead to some difficulties getting the exact shot you want when compared to models that allow you to move the camera independently of the drone.
 All that being said, we still think the Tello's video quality is impressive for a drone in this price range.

 Ease of Use

-As we said, getting the Tello set up, linked to your phone, and flying is quite easy.
-Charging the battery, downloading the app, and getting everything paired is straightforward and well outlined in the user manual.
+The bare bones of the Tello user experience, from opening the box to getting it flying, are quite streamlined and simple.
+Charging the battery, downloading the app, and getting everything paired are straightforward and well outlined in the user manual.
 You can perform controlled takeoffs and landings at the push of a button, taking the stress out of some of the more delicate maneuvers.
-Actually flying the drone is quite intuitive as well.
-We think even technophobes will have it buzzing around and doing figure 8's on their first day.
+Flying the drone is quite intuitive as well.
+We think even technophobes will have it buzzing around and doing figure 8s on their first day.

 The app also lets you adjust many advanced settings, letting you experiment as your piloting skills and interest grow.
 However, most of these settings are not saved when you exit the app.
-So, if you find some new settings that you prefer, there's a good chance you'll have to go back in and adjust them everytime you fly.
+So, if you find some new settings that you prefer, there's a good chance you'll have to go back in and adjust them every time you fly.

 If you encounter any issues, you can initiate a chat with a customer service agent directly from the app.
 We love this feature, as you can usually get some form of assistance within a few minutes of having an issue.

 The Ryze Tello is the best drone at its price on the market.
-It's not quite capable of producing truly cinematic footage, but it is perfect for honing your pilot skills and for kids that want a fun flying toy.
+It's not quite capable of producing cinematic footage, but it is perfect for honing your pilot skills and for kids that want a fun flying toy.

 — Max Mutter and Steven Tata